 Just as you thought I was deserting you all, I surprised even myself with such a long computer break – even forgetting my password – and instead became an elf.
 I ‘desserted‘ the kitchen.
 Big time.

 Although I’m sorry to say I didn’t take many photos.
-I don’t know how so many wonderful, serious blogger friends do it but as I’m not serious, here are just a few snaps to prove I’ve been testing some sweet recipes for you.
+I don’t know how so many wonderful, professional blogger friends do it but as I’m not serious, here are just a few snaps to prove I’ve been testing some sweet recipes for you.

 Ice creams, pastries, meringues, macarons (well you expect it here, don’t you?), brioches, éclairs – all accompanied by good friends and bubbles.
 Now that’s what I call the sweet life.
 N’est-ce pas: a meringue or am I right?
+(Scottish pun).

 What I love about living here is that the French still have a knack of cheering you up, even as the Christmas decorations come down at Epiphany.
 Suddenly the Pâtisserie shop windows are decked out in Galettes des rois (King Cake.)
 Being a cheap-skate (or rather, obsessed home cook), I make mine at home.
 That way I can greedily add more creamy almond paste filling inside the puff pastry and use fancy trinkets.
 Being a lazy gourmet, I use store-bought puff pastry (always choose pur beurre, the full butter version, which is better quality than plain puff.)